Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

-\textbf{(4) Knowledge Distillation.} Kumar~\etal\cite{kumar2021medisecfed} leverage knowledge distillation for COVID-19 detection in chest X-ray images.
+\textbf{(4) Knowledge Distillation.} Knowledge distillation~\citep{hinton2015distilling} is a process where a smaller, more efficient model (the ``student") is trained to replicate the behavior of a larger, more complex model (the ``teacher").
+This is achieved by using the outputs of the teacher model as a guide for training the student model, effectively transferring the knowledge.
+Kumar~\etal\citep{kumar2021medisecfed} leverage knowledge distillation for COVID-19 detection in chest X-ray images.
 The network trained on similar data (other chest X-ray image datasets) is used as a ``teacher", while the client model is a ``student".
 By matching the softmax activation output of the teacher, the student (client model) can learn useful knowledge for the task.
-In this way, it can help alleviate the demand for large data during the federation learning process.
+In this way, it alleviates the demand for large data during the FL training process.
+He~\etal\citep{He2023ISBI} use knowledge distillation to address the problem of weakly-supervised learning in heterogeneous 3D MR knee images.
+Unlabeled data in the client is used to distill knowledge from the large-scale national data repository to improve the performance of the collaborative model.

-\textbf{(5) Data Synthesis.} Zhu~\etal\cite{MICCAI-11} propose an FL framework with virtual sample synthesis for medical image analysis.
-Given an image $\mathbf{x}$ in the client, the authors first use Virtual Adversarial Training~\cite{VAT} to generate synthetic images that are similar to $\mathbf{x}$, and then use all the synthesized images for local model training.
-Peng~\etal\cite{peng2022fedni} propose a federated graph learning framework for brain disease prediction, where a Graph Convolutional Network (GCN) is used as the learning model in each client.
+\textbf{(5) Data Synthesis.} This method typically uses generative models (\eg, GAN) to create synthesized medical images as data enhancement for federated learning.
+Zhu~\etal\citep{MICCAI-11} propose an FL framework with virtual sample synthesis for medical image analysis.
+Given an image $\mathbf{x}$ in the client, the authors first use Virtual Adversarial Training~\citep{VAT} to generate synthetic images that are similar to $\mathbf{x}$, and then use all the synthesized images for local model training.
+Chang~\etal\citep{chang2023mining} present a novel GAN-based synthetic learning approach for extracting information from each client to generate a homogeneous dataset with entirely synthetic medical images for downstream applications.
+Peng~\etal\citep{peng2022fedni} propose a federated graph learning framework for brain disease prediction, where a Graph Convolutional Network (GCN) is used as the learning model in each client.
 Considering the missing nodes and edges when separating the global graph into local graphs, the authors leverage network inpainting to predict the missing nodes and their associated edges.
 This helps complete the graphs for GCN training in each client, with results suggesting its effectiveness in graph data synthesis and augmentation.